Wednesday, January 27, 2010

 I wish I could have better described the waiting part, because I remember it so clearly.
 For winter, we'd have a storm door installed instead of the warm-weather screen door.
 I would stand between it and the solid door, which I would pull closed against myself as much as I could to keep the cold out of the house.

 I wish I still had that program.
 I'm not kidding when I say I could not look through it.
 It was in a magazine rack in the living room for years, but I never mustered the nerve to look in it for fear that I'd see a picture of that grotesque puppet devouring the one I had a crush on.
-I later saw the cannibal puppet eat Jimmy Osmond whole on TV.
+I later saw, on TV, the cannibal puppet eat Jimmy Osmond whole.
 That didn't bother me at all.